Hengle/Folkvangr/Documents/script_notes.md

 ### Cinematography

-The cinematography for the attack scene is inspired by the velociraptor kitchen scene in *Jurassic Park* and the visceral bear attack scene in *The Revenant.*
+The cinematography for the attack scene is inspired by the velociraptor kitchen scene in *Jurassic Park* and the visceral bear attack scene in *The Revenant.*  The violence will be toned down slightly though.

-The end sequence is intended to be tonally similar to the end of *Big Hero 6* when Hiro realizes that Baymax is planning to sacrifice himself to save him.
-Viewers probably won't start bawling their eyes out, but it should elicit some kind of reaction.
+The end sequence needs to elicit some kind of emotional reaction, but it shouldn't be melodramatic or a cliffhanger.
+The resolution of the story has both characters survive, leaving them to continue the adventure.
+The next chapter would immediately jumps into having the characters interact with eachother, and explain what Heyward was up to while Regin was looking for him.
+This sets up the reveal of the series of events that catalyzes the rest of the story.

+### Costume Changes
+Both character models emerge from the forest far more beat up than they went in.
+Regin's costume will need to undergo weathering from mud, water, branches, and rain.
+Her appearance will shift from her outfit worn at the homestead to her hooded forest apparel.
+In some scenes she will wear a hood, but when she lowers the hood her hair will be loose and tangled to indicate the stress she is under.

+Bruises, blood, and scratches will need to be accounted for.

 ### Character Development
 The main thing that needs to be conveyed in the brief intro is that the two siblings are foils of eachother.
 She is pragmatic, determined, and hardworking, while he is not really committed to doing anything useful with his time.
 Instead of harvesting crops for winter, he is wandering around in the forest, unlikely to actually catch anything.